Tackling post-holiday debt to help battle ‘Blue Monday’: Regina credit counsellor

 Which is good news considering it is Blue Monday and although the science behind the day may be questionable; cold weather, getting back to work and post- holiday debt can all add up.

-“We’re starting to see a lot of clients that are feeling panicked,” credit counselor Tanis Ell said.
+“We’re starting to see a lot of clients that are feeling panicked,” credit counsellor Tanis Ell said.
 “They often say they feel like they’re drowning in their debt.”

 Tanis Ell is a credit counsellor at the Credit Counselling Society in Regina, a free service for those looking to tackle debt.